-Gundawar, Li, and Bertsekas [GLB24].
-A key fact is that for chess there are several computer software (commonly called engines), which supply board position evaluations [this is the cost function approximation \tilde{J} in Eq.
-(2.113)], as well as a move selection policy [this is the maximizer's policy approximation ν in Eq.
-(2.113)].
+on the work by Gundawar, Li, and Bertsekas [GLB24].† A key fact is that for computer chess there are several programs (commonly called engines), which supply a move selection policy [this is the maximizer's policy approximation ν in Eq.
+(2.114)].
+Engines can also be used to supply board position evaluations [this is the cost function approximation \tilde{J} in Eq.
+(2.114)].‡